 Community members, relatives of a homeowner, or friends of a homeowner are typically considered invitees in Los Angeles.
 In general, invitees are people who have received a specific invitation to use the pool.
-To protect invitees, the HOA must maintain the pool in a safe condition, they must warn pool patrons of hazards that could cause injury, and may be liable for inadequate supervision under certain conditions.
+To protect invitees, the HOA must maintain a duty of care to keep the pool safe, warn patrons of hazards that could cause injury, and provide adequate supervision.

 A community pool accident attorney can help you identify licensees.

 A trespasser is someone who has no legal right to be on private property.
-Anyone who lacks legal consent to use the pool facility and is not a member of the homeowner community will be a trespasser under the law.
-Just because someone lack permission to use the pool, doesn't mean the HOA bears no responsibility.
-Instead, the HOA's legal duty will fall under attractive nuisance law.
+Anyone who lacks legal consent to use the pool facility and is not a member of the homeowner community will be considered one under the law.
+Just because someone lacks permission to use the pool, doesn't mean the HOA bears no responsibility.
+Instead, their legal duty will fall under attractive nuisance law.

-In general, any pool owner must take steps to keep people off of their property.
-This will often include constructing a barrier between the pool and the general public, pool covers, enclosures, and exit alarms on doors with access to the pool.
+Pool owners must take steps to keep unwanted visitors off their property.
+This will often include constructing a barrier between the pool and the general public through pool covers, enclosures, and exit alarms.
 State and local laws will determine what safety standards apply in any attractive nuisance case.

 Unsupervised children are a particular problem with respect to attractive nuisance.
 The property must take precautions against attracting visits by children, even if they are uninvited trespassers.
-Failure to meet legal standards with respect to a community pool can sometimes result in a criminal misdemeanor as well as financial liability.
+Failure to meet legal standards for a community pool can sometimes result in a criminal misdemeanor as well as a financial liability.

 Consult with a community pool accident attorney to determine if a facility qualifies as an attractive nuisance or has failed to comply with safety standards.

 Since homeowners do not own a community pool, the HOA bears extensive liability for providing such a facility.
-The law requires the HOA to maintain a safe facility and to prevent attracting undue attention from the public.
+The law requires the association to maintain a safe facility and prevent attracting public attention.